thoughtworksarts/thoughtworksarts.github.io/app/_projects/freeicecream-network.markdown

 The team are supported by [Engineering 4 Research (e4r)](https://www.thoughtworks.com/engineering-research), an initiative of Thoughtworks India.
 The e4r community are committed to advanced research in the fields of radio and optical astronomy, autonomous vehicles, genomics, molecular dynamics and urban sciences.
 Among e4r's research projects are robotics navigation and wayfinding systems, topics they are building upon for the collaboration with h0t club.

+{% include image file='circuit-board-diagram.jpg'
+   alt='A computer-rendered circuit board diagram' caption='Circuit board diagram of hardware solution' %}

 The individual robots driving the traffic cones contain sensors that detect environmental objects.
 The central computer receives this data and is capable of localizing the robots, predicting the path the robots should move next.
 This data is sent back to the bots, controlling each motor so that the bot moves to the destination.

-{% include image file='dance.jpg'
-   alt='Three performers wearing orange jumpsuits dancing in blue light' caption='Humans and robots perform ice cream dance' %}

 During live performances, manual controllers are given to audience members to allow them to override control of the robots.